It was already seven in the morning. The air outside the window felt fresh and calm - nothing like what was brewing inside the room.

 The sound of running water stopped.
 A minute later, the washroom door clicked open and Aarav walked out, towel draped around his waist, hair still dripping.

 Aveer didn't look up; he stayed seated, pretending to scroll through his phone.
-The air in the room felt thick again, the kind of silence that carried words neither wanted to say.
+The air in the room felt thick again, the kind of silence that felt like something was left unsaid.

-Aarav hesitated for a second, as if he wanted to say something, but then sighed.
+Aarav hesitated for a second, as if he was about to say something, but then sighed.

 "You can use it now," he said quietly, trying to sound casual.